Analysing Rescaling, Discretisation, and Linearisation in RNNs for Neural System Modelling: Methods

 Let us now consider the linearisation and discretisation process implemented in the equation for the activity as is shown in panel b) of Figure \ref{fig-01}.
-In this case, we can see how both procedures are commutative, $[\mathscr{D}_\Delta,\mathscr{L}]=0$.
+In this case, we can see how both procedures: {$\mathscr{D}_\Delta\to\mathscr{L}$ and $\mathscr{L}\to\mathscr{D}_\Delta$ lead to the same results and are also computationally indistinguishable}.

-Finally, let's consider the Linearisation and Rescaling procedures as shown in panel c) of Figure \ref{fig-01}.
-Again, we can see that the procedures can be applied in any order, that is $[\mathscr{L},\mathscr{R}_\tau]=0$.
+Finally, let's consider the linearisation and rescaling procedures as shown in panel c) of Figure \ref{fig-01}.
+Again, we can see that the procedures {$\mathscr{L}\to\mathscr{R}_\tau$ and $\mathscr{R}_\tau\to\mathscr{L}$ are equivalent in the mentioned sense.}